umasubra/ExcelJsDocumentation/resources/application.md

 Parameter       | Type  | Description
 --------------- | ------ | ------------
-`calculationType` | String | Optional. `ReCalculate`: does normal calculation, `Full`: forces a full calculation of the data, `FullRebuild`: forces a full calculation of the data and rebuilds the dependencies (this is similar to re-entering all formulas).
-Note: if request body is not provided then calculation of the type `ReCalculation` is performed.
+`calculationType` | String | Optional.
+Specifies the calculation type to use.
+Possible values are: `ReCalculate`: Performs normal calculation by calculating all the formulas in the workbook, `Full`: Forces a full calculation of the data, `FullRebuild`: Forces a full calculation of the data and rebuilds the dependencies.
+This option is similar to re-entering all formulas.
+Note: If calculationType is not specified, the 'ReCalculate' option is used by default.

 #### Returns

 Nothing
+s

-#### Examples
+#### Example

 ```js
 var ctx = new Excel.ExcelClientContext();